gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 ## Operators

-Operators in C++ can be classified into 6 types:
+Operators in cpp can be classified into 6 types:

 Arithmetic Operators
 Assignment Operators